elunna/nerfhack-changelog/README.md

 ## DUNGEON CHANGES

-* Extended the main dungeon to accomodate the new Lethe branch
+* Extended the main dungeon by 5 levels.
 * Removed the **mysterious force** from the game (xnh)
 * **Branchport** always brings you to the entry level of a branch
 * The Rogue level has been disabled (many variants)